 - Fake Difficulty: The four bosses have their animations play at double speed, so their wake-up is nearly instantaneous.

-- Finishing Move: Over two thousand of them.
-(Although, only about thirty or so are actually lethal.)
-To clarify: Each character had two to four unique finishing moves.
+- Finishing Move: Allegedly over two thousand of them.
+Each character had two to four unique finishing moves.
 All characters also had access to a communal pot of finishers, most of which involved stupid crap like falling DeLoreans or turning the loser into Whistler's Mother.
 There are also the Nudalities, one per character.
 The devs calculated the total number of fatalities by multiplying the communal finishers by the number of characters, giving a grossly inflated number.

 - Groin Attack: All three female characters castrate Koldan in their Flawless Victory endings.
 Some of the characters can also do this in game, complete with the opponent's eyes popping out.